Marillion by TheMico ©

 Game of Thrones

-In Game of Thrones Marillion is present when Catelyn captures Tyrion and accompanies them to the Vale.
-By the end of the series, he is at the court of Joffrey Baratheon.
+In Game of Thrones, Marillion is present when Catelyn Stark captures Tyrion Lannister and accompanies them to the Vale of Arryn.
+By the end of the first season, he is at the court of Joffrey Baratheon.
 Marillion has been brought for the king for singing a mocking song about Robert Baratheon.
 In it he insinuates that the Lannisters are involved in Robert's demise.
-For this Joffrey sentences him to lose his fingers or his tongue.
+For this Joffrey sentences him to choose between losing his fingers or his tongue.
 Marillion does not make a choice and begs for mercy.
-This is to no avail and his tongue is cut from his mouth by Ilyn Payne.
-In the books, this happens to an unnamed tavern singer.
+This is to no avail and his tongue is cut from his mouth by Ser Ilyn Payne.
+In A Game of Thrones, this happens to an unnamed tavern singer.

-Marillion on the Game of Thrones, TV series wiki.
+- Marillion on the Game of Thrones wiki

 - ↑ See the Marillion calculation.